jetstyle/styletto/README.md

 Changelog
 =========

+### 0.4.1 What's new:
+    - stylus.mixins renamed to stylus.imports.

 ### 0.4.0 What's new:
     - Styletto is now asynchronous,
     - Nib and -n/--nib flags is removed from code.
-    - You can now add stylus mixins and variables from code.
+    - You can now add stylus imports and variables from code.
     - You can now set filetypes and mimetypes for base64 conversion.
     - Fixed bug with less parser, then styletto broke while parsing less files with imports.